CPU: Intel Xeon E5620 (or higher), or equivalent AMD Opteron

 System requirements if StarWind is deployed as the virtual machine:

+Bandwidth.
 The minimal required throughput is 1 Mbps.
-It is recommended to use the data link capable of transmitting the replicated amount of data within the desired backup window time.
+It is recommended to use the data link that is physically capable of transmitting the replicated amount of data within the desired backup window time.